imagineLife/human-effort/accountability/get-commitment.md

 - what are we going to do now to fulfill the promise
 - there has been a breakdown
-- deliver has been jeapordized
+- delivery has been jeapordized
+- demeaning them does not solve the problem
+- what do we do now
+  - get a re-commitment
+  - a new promise